Optimal Input Design for Affine Model Discrimination with Applications in Intention-Aware Vehicles: Application Case Studies: Active Intention Identification in (Semi-)Autonomous Vehicles

 where, respectively, $x$ and $y$ are ego car and other car's positions in $m$, $v_x$ and $v_y$ are ego car and other car's velocities in $\frac{m}{s}$, and $u$ and $d_i$ are ego car and other car's acceleration inputs in $\frac{m}{s^2}$, while $w_x$ and $w_y$ are process noise signals in $\frac{m}{s^2}$ and $\delta t$ is the sampling time in $s$.
 In this example, $\delta t=0.3s$ and the acceleration input is given by $u(k) \in \mathcal{U} \equiv[-7.85,3.97]\frac{m}{s^2}$, where the maximum acceleration $u^{\text{max}}$ is calculated based on an acceleration of 0$-$100$\frac{km}{h}$ in 7s while the minimum acceleration $u^{min}$ corresponds to a maximum braking force of $0.8g$.

-We consider three driver intentions, $i \in \{ \textrm{I , C, M} \}$, corresponding to \underline{I}nattentive, \underline{C}autious and \underline{M}alicious drivers.
+{Similar to \cite{Mamessier2014AIAA} and \cite{mcruer1974mathematical}, we model the human input (which reflects the human intention) as a PD controller.
+The rest of model consists of simple vehicle dynamics.} We consider three driver intentions, $i \in \{ \textrm{I , C, M} \}$, corresponding to \underline{I}nattentive, \underline{C}autious and \underline{M}alicious drivers.
 Using $\bm{\vec{x}}(k)= ^\intercal$ as the state vector, $\bm{\vec{u}}(k)= ^\intercal$ as the input vector and ${z}(k)=v_{y}(k) + v(k)$ as the noisy observation\footnote{Note that we assume the extreme scenario where only the other car's velocity is observed.
 Other sensor information, e.g., positions, can also be included and would only result in more optimal objective values.}, the vehicle dynamics for these driver intentions are modeled as the following:\\ \textbf{Inattentive Driver} ($i=\textrm{I}$), who is distracted and fails to notice the ego vehicle, thus attempting to maintain the velocity and proceeding with an uncontrolled input disturbance $d_{{I}}(k)\in\mathcal{D}_{{I}} \equiv 10\% \cdot \mathcal{U}$ (uncorrelated with $x(k)$ and $v_{x}(k)$):

 { } The inattentive vehicle also maintains forward mobility by ensuring that the velocity satisfies: $v_{y,I}(k) \in[6,9]\frac{m}{s}$.\\ \textbf{Cautious Driver} ($i=\textrm{C}$), who intends to stop at intersection with an input equal to $-K_{p,{{C}}} y(k)-K_{d,{{C}}} v_{y}(k)+d_{{C}}(k)$, where $K_{p,C}=1.5$ and $K_{d,C}=4.75$ are PD controller parameters.
 They are tuned to capture the characteristics of the cautious driver.
 We also allow an input uncertainty $d_{{C}}(k) \in \mathcal{D}_{{C}} \equiv 5\%\cdot \mathcal{U}$ to account for nonlinear, nondeterministic driving behaviors and heterogeneity between drivers: